andrewbtran/JRN-418/index.md

 ###### Final:

-Each student will be responsible for obtaining, analyzing and visualizing a federal government data set assigned to him/her, using methods learned in class.
+Each student will be responsible for obtaining, analyzing, visualizing, and writing a story based on a federal government data set, using methods learned in class.

-The breakdown for the final grade will be:
+The breakdown for the final data story will be:

 - Pitch (25 percent)
 - Storyboard (12.5 percent)